 Whisk in the flour, salt, and pepper until well combined.
 Then, in with the broth and dairy free milk until thickened.
 This will be about 4-5 minutes.

-Then, add in your frozen vegetables. *Note: If you want to use other vegetables that are not frozen, just make sure that you cook and cool them before adding.
+Then, add in your potatoes and frozen vegetables. *Note: If you want to use other vegetables that are not frozen, just make sure that you cook and cool them before adding.

 Remove from heat.
 Set aside.